Best Master's Degrees in Computer Science for 2023

 Are you ready to discover your college program?

-The modern computer science field began in the 20th century as governments and universities sought ways to solve complex mathematical problems quickly.
+The modern computer science field began in the 20th century when governments and universities sought ways to solve complex mathematical problems quickly.

-Today, developments like artificial intelligence, data science, and the internet of things are driving rapid changes in the field.
-Consequently, more than 100,000 U.S. students were enrolled in graduate-level computer science programs as of 2019.
+Today, developments like artificial intelligence, data science, and the Internet of Things are driving rapid changes in the field.
+This mirrors the popularity of advanced study in computer science: More than 121,000 U.S. students were enrolled in graduate-level computer science programs in 2021, according to the National Center for Education Statistics (NCES).

-A master's in computer science can help technology professionals stay on the cutting edge of the industry.
-These programs are designed to give students in-depth knowledge of computer science principles and develop problem-solving and analytical skills.
+A master's in computer science can help technology professionals stay on the industry's cutting edge.
+These programs are designed to give students in-depth knowledge of computer science principles while developing their problem-solving and analytical skills.

-Read on to discover some of the best master's degrees in computer science available in 2023.
+Use our guide to discover some of the best on-campus and online master's in computer science programs available in 2025.

 • 4 years